David-LeK/vietnamese-historical-events/timelines_en.md

 *   **1998:** The Ho Chi Minh City Securities Trading Center was established by a decision of the Prime Minister.
 *   **Jul.
 31, 1998:** The Prime Minister issued Decision 135/1998/QD-TTg on the socio-economic development program for especially difficult communes in mountainous, remote, and isolated areas (Program 135).
 *   **Nov.
 1998:** The Politburo issued Resolution 06 on some issues of agriculture and the rural economy, for the first time officially recognizing and encouraging the development of the **farm economic model**.
 *   **Dec.
+4, 1999:** The ancient town of Hoi An and the My Son Sanctuary were recognized as World Cultural Heritage Sites.
+*   **Dec.
 30, 1999:** Vietnam and China officially signed the **Land Border Treaty**.
 *   **Jan.
 1, 2000:** The **Enterprise Law** officially took effect, creating a breakthrough in administrative procedure reform, abolishing many sub-licenses, and strongly promoting the development of the private economic sector.
 *   **Jun.
 15, 2000:** The Government issued Resolution 09/NQ-CP on economic restructuring and consumption of agricultural products, creating a legal basis for developing commercial agriculture.
 *   **Jul.
 14, 2000:** The **Vietnam-U.S. Bilateral Trade Agreement (BTA)** was signed in Washington D.C., completing the process of economic normalization and opening up great opportunities for Vietnamese goods to enter the US market.
 *   **Jul.
 28, 2000:** The first stock exchange trading session was held with only two initial listed stocks: REE and SAM.
+*   **Dec.
+2, 2000:** UNESCO extended its recognition of Ha Long Bay based on the criteria of outstanding global geological and geomorphological value.
 *   **Dec.
 25, 2000:** Vietnam and China signed the **Agreement on the Demarcation of the Tonkin Gulf** and the **Agreement on Fishery Cooperation**.

 ### **Period of BTA Integration and Overcoming the SARS Challenge** (2001 - 2006)